vishipayyallore/speaker-series-2022/csharp-corner/S3_Iaas_PaaS_WebApps_Deploy_03Oct2022/README.md

 ## What are we doing today?

-> 1. Introduction to SQL Server from 30,000 feet (5 Minutes)
+> 1. Creating Windows VM using an ARM template and Azure CLI (5 Minutes)
-> 1. Provision SQL Server, and Database using ARM Template (5 Minutes)
+> 1. Configure Windows VM with IIS, and other required software (5 Minutes)
-> 1. Deploy SQL Server Project (.sqlproj) to SQL Azure using VS 2022 (5 Minutes)
+> 1. Create a Website inside IIS, and deploy Web API using VS 2022 (5 Minutes)
-> 1. Introduction to Cosmos Db from 30,000 feet (5 Minutes)
+> 1. Create a Website inside IIS, and deploy a Web App (Razor Pages) using VS 2022 (5 Minutes)
-> 1. Provision Cosmos Db using ARM Template (5 Minutes)
+> 1. Create a Website inside IIS, and deploy a Web App (Blazor WASM) using VS 2022 (5 Minutes)
-> 1. Create Web API in .NET 6, interacting with SQL Server Database.
-Only List Functionality.
-(15 Minutes)
+> 1. Create a static HTML web app by using Azure Cloud Shell (5 Minutes)
-> 1. Create Web API in .NET 6, interacting with Cosmos Database.
-Only List Functionality.
-(15 Minutes)
+> 1. Deploy App Service, Web App using ARM + AZ CLI (5 Minutes)
-> 1. Web APIs using Dependency Injection, AppSettings.json, Secrets.json, and Layered Architecture.
-(Part of items 6, and 7)
+> 1. Deploy Web API to App Service using VS 2022 (5 Minutes)
-> 1. Create Asp.NET 6 Web App with Razor pages.
-Integrate with Local Web API.
-(15 Minutes)
+> 1. Deploy Web App (Razor Pages) to App Service using VS 2022 (5 Minutes)
-> 1. Create Asp.NET 6 Blazor WASM App.
-Integrate with Local Web API.
-(15 Minutes)
+> 1. Deploy Web App (Blazor WASM) to App Service using VS 2022 (5 Minutes)
-> 1. Summary/Review/Q & A/Panel Discussion (5 Minutes)
+> 1. Review/Q & A/Panel Discussion (5 Minutes)
-> 1. What is next in Session 3?
+> 1. What is next in Session 4?
 (5 Minutes)

 ### Please refer MS Learn Module(s) for more details